 Barbourula busuangensis AmphibiaWeb account photos no sound/video Barbourula kalimantanensis AmphibiaWeb account photos no sound/video

 Genus Bombina (8 species)

-Bombina bombina AmphibiaWeb account photos no sound/video Bombina fortinuptialis no AmphibiaWeb account no photos no sound/video Bombina lichuanensis no AmphibiaWeb account no photos no sound/video Bombina maxima no AmphibiaWeb account photos no sound/video Bombina microdeladigitora AmphibiaWeb account no photos no sound/video Bombina orientalis AmphibiaWeb account photos no sound/video Bombina pachypus AmphibiaWeb account photos no sound/video Bombina variegata AmphibiaWeb account photos no sound/video
+Bombina bombina AmphibiaWeb account photos no sound/video Bombina fortinuptialis no AmphibiaWeb account no photos no sound/video Bombina lichuanensis no AmphibiaWeb account no photos no sound/video Bombina maxima no AmphibiaWeb account photos no sound/video Bombina microdeladigitora AmphibiaWeb account photos no sound/video Bombina orientalis AmphibiaWeb account photos no sound/video Bombina pachypus AmphibiaWeb account photos no sound/video Bombina variegata AmphibiaWeb account photos no sound/video

 Citation: AmphibiaWeb: Information on amphibian biology and conservation. [web application].
 Berkeley, California: AmphibiaWeb.
 Available: https://amphibiaweb.org/.
 (Accessed: